Israel Adesanya: Controversies

+Referencing 9/11 attack

 In February 2020, Adesanya came under fire for comments made at the UFC 248 pre-fight press conference, where he said he would make opponent Yoel Romero "crumble like the Twin Towers", referencing the September 11 attacks.
 The following day, Adesanya made an apology on his Instagram page, saying "I was simply rambling and my brain worked faster than my mouth in a moment to choose the wrong euphemism.
 You speak on the mic enough times and you're bound to miss the mark with some bars.
 I did on this one and for that I'm sorry.
 I'll be more careful in future with my words."

+Derogatory sexual comment

 On 25 March 2021, New Zealand Deputy Prime Minister and Minister of Sport, Grant Robertson, spoke out against Adesanya's "flippant comments" on his Instagram "Bro, I will fuckin' rape you" aimed at fellow UFC middleweight fighter, Kevin Holland.
 Robertson commented "I'm sure Israel understands that, I believe he has deleted the tweet in question.
 It will be up to the UFC as to what they do.
 But I would certainly be making clear to him [Adesanya], and to anybody actually, that we have to take rape seriously.
 It's not an issue that anyone should be making jokes or flippant comments about at all."

+Brass knuckles possession arrest

 On 16 November 2022, Adesanya was arrested at John F. Kennedy International Airport in New York City for the possession of brass knuckles.